TobiasKozel/VAE/README.md

 ```
 And then use the vae::EnginePimpl class in include/vae/vae_pimpl.hpp while linking against the shared libvae.so/dll library.

-Alternatively you can add the whole thing as a subproject and static link against it.
+Alternatively you can add it as subproject to CMAKE and statically link the engine.
-Using the pimpl api is optional but the better option since it won't pull in the whole thing.

 [doxygen page](https://tobiaskozel.github.io/VAE-Docs/)